BoubakerKHMLI/GoogleMaps/README.md

 1 - Add the Google Maps API to our file.
 2 - Create a Google Maps Instance.
-3 - Retrieve markers positions from databse
-4 - Place markers on the map.
+3 - Retrieve markers positions from database using XMLhttpRequest and PHP 4 - Place markers on the map.
 5 - Create a click event on each marker to show any eventual position information.